Learn how to smoke BBQ pulled pork right at home!

 Step Eight – Shredding the BBQ Pork

 Pulled pork is generally, well, pulled.
 It can be sliced, diced or cut up as desired, but pulled is best.
 By pulling the meat apart by hand, the long fibers are left intact and won’t lose as much moisture as when it is cut.
 If the pork has smoked correctly and reached the correct temperature, it should pull easily and quickly.
-I recommend food safe, insulated gloves for handling the pork.
+I recommend food-safe, insulated gloves for handling the pork.
 A pair of forks used the pull the meat apart can also help.
 This is a slow, but rewarding job.

 Once the BBQ pork is pulled, place it into a slow cooker (like a Crock-Pot) or a large pot over a very low flame to keep it warm.
-Remember, when shredding the pork that the consistency should be small and lose.
+Remember, when shredding the pork the consistency should be small and loose.
 This is ideally going on a sandwich and should be relatively fine.

 If you are adding sauce at this point, start with small amounts and toss it gently into the shredded pork.
 You can also choose to serve a sauce on the side so that those doing the eating can decide how much they want.